runtimeverification/evm-semantics/data.md

 has trouble parsing it/compiling the definition.

 Opcodes are broken into several different subsorts, to represent the different ways they read data from the environment.
-Later in the semantics, this sort information is used to load data from the execution context automatically, allowing us to specify the simplification of the operators here.
+In [`EVM-EXECUTION`](execution.md), this sort information is used to load data from the execution context automatically, allowing us to specify the simplification of the operators here.

 ```k
 module EVM-OPCODE